FRamalh0/snake-game/README.md

 # 🐍 Snake Game

-This Snake Game was made with Angular and can played in your browser.
+This Snake Game was made with Angular and can be played in your browser.

 <p align="center"><img src="https://i.imgur.com/ATROpFd.gif" width="400" height="400" alt="Layout of the website"></p>